jsquyres/imap-to-gmail-sync/README.md

 - Avoid re-copying messages that were already synced
 - Work efficiently even when restarted multiple times

-**Important**: Keep the state file with your configuration.
-If deleted, the script will start fresh and may create duplicates for messages that were previously synced.

 ## How It Works

 1. **Initial Sync**: